 A wart is a viral infection that is spread by touch, presenting most characteristically on the extremities—the palms of the hands, soles of the feet, arms and legs.
 Warts can also show up as small white bumps clustered on the cheeks, forehead, neck, arms and hands (flat warts) or as pointy growths on the face (filiform warts).

 Once you have the virus that causes warts, you will always carry the ability to develop warts on the skin.
 As we mature, our immune system learns how to keep outbreaks under control.
 For many of our patients, warts have grown deeper into the skin and are intruding upon nerves and pressure points.
 This can make simple daily tasks like walking uncomfortable.

-Our doctors at Skin Wellness Center have found that successful treatment of warts requires frequency.
+Our doctors at Skin Wellness Dermatology have found that successful treatment of warts requires frequency.
 The quickest, easiest way to treat a wart is with cryotherapy, freezing the skin with a cold substance like liquid nitrogen to make it lift, blister and peel.
 Canatharone®, also known as “bug juice,” has a similar effect.
 You will want to receive treatment monthly for four to six months to minimize the chance the wart will return.
 If these treatments are not effective, we can move on to other topical creams, vitamins, lasers or injections.

 Cutting off a wart should be a last resort.
 Many of our patients ask us to remove their wart via scalpel as an easy solution.
 However, this is not a good first approach.
 Because a wart is an infection, cutting it can cause it to spread.

 Before you come in to one of our practices in Homewood or Chelsea, Ala., to have your wart treated, remember that scratching or picking at it will only make it spread.
 This releases more viral particles into areas of your skin that haven’t been previously affected.